Skip to content

 tsconfig: '/absolute/path/to/tsconfig.json',

-When a tsconfig path is specified, Rolldown will:
+When a tsconfig is resolved, Rolldown uses different parts for different purposes:

 json